kennetheversole/eversole.dev/content/_index.md

 +++

-**Hello** 👋  stranger from the Internet.
+**Hello** 👋 I'm Kenneth Eversole, Founder and CEO of [OpsCompanion](https://opscompanion.ai/).
 This is the home of my ramblings, tinkerings and other wild information I feel like adding to the Internet.